ninakali/flourish-pc/src/glossary.md

 # I
 #### Interpreter
+A tool for programming languages: a program that can execute code in a form that can understood by a programmer without converting it into machine code.

 # O
 #### Operating system
+A computer program that provides a set of useful functions for controlling the computer, and is used to execute and set up other programs.

 # P
 #### Permacomputing
+An approach to computing that aims to make computing sustainable.

 #### Personal computing
+A multi-purpose (and repurposable) computer that is small and cheap enough to be used individually.
+Example: PDAs (personal digital assistants) are repurposable pocket computers; therefore, they are a kind of personal computer.
+Counter-example: very similar to PDAs, digital organisers are multi-purpose computers, but they cannot be repurposed; hence, they aren't really personal computers.

 #### Program
+1. _noun_ a series of steps that a computer needs to perform to achieve a goal
+2. _noun_ a file that contains a program in a format that can be executed by the computer (called "binary executable" in this case) or interpreted or compiled (called "source code" in this case)
+3. _verb_ an action of recording a program into a ROM or Flash memory of a digital device

 # R
 #### RAM